It seems you are offline. Please check your connection and try again.

 A VoIP app

-A no-cost VoIP line looks handy, but apps spot the range and block it.
-Many of the strict services treat a VoIP line the same way they treat a public one.
+A no-cost VoIP number looks handy, but apps spot the range and block it.
+Many of the strict services treat a VoIP number the same way they treat a public one.

 3